lecramyajiv/fonts-armenian-extra/README.md

 # fonts-armenian-extra

-Armenian is spoken in the Republic of Armenia and its official language.
+Armenian is the official language and is spoken in the Republic of Armenia.

 The following fonts are under Open Source License:
 1. Artsounk